neckcen/femto-plugin/php/README.md

 `__FILE__` and `__DIR__` will return unexpected results.
 Use `$page['file']` and `dirname($page['file'])` instead.

+If you `return` a non-null value within your script, the value will be displayed as an error.
+You can also return an array in which case the first element will be used as title and the second as error message.

 Forms validation and persistence
 --------------------------------
 This function is available as a separate class: `\femto\plugin\PHP\Form`.